Advanced Simulation and Computing Program: Previous supercomputers

+Newsletter

+The ASC program publishes a quarterly newsletter describing many of its research accomplishments and hardware milestones.

 Elements

 Within the ASC program, there are six subdivisions, each having their own role in the extension of the life of the stockpile.

 Facility Operations and User Support

 The Facility Operations and User Support subdivision is responsible for the physical computers and facilities and the computing network within ASC.
 They are responsible for making sure the tri-lab network, computing storage space, power usage, and the customer computing resources are all in line.

 Computational Systems and Software Environment

 The Computational and User Support subdivision is responsible for maintaining and creating the supercomputer software according to NNSA's standards.
 They also deal with the data, networking and software tools.

 The ASCI Path Forward project substantially funded the initial development of the Lustre parallel file system from 2001 to 2004.

 Verification and Validation

 The Verification and Validation subdivision is responsible for mathematically verifying the simulations and outcomes.
 They also help software engineers write more precise codes in order to decrease the margin of error when the computations are run.